-The AD7938/AD7939 have a V{DRIVE} feature.
+The AD7938-6 has a V{DRIVE} feature.
 V{DRIVE} controls the voltage at which the parallel interface operates.
-V{DRIVE} allows the ADC to easily interface to 3 V and 5 V processors.
+VDRIVE allows the ADC to easily interface to 3 V and 5 V processors.

-For example, if the AD7938/AD7939 are operated with an $V{\rm DD}$ of 5 V and the $V{\rm DRIVE}$ pin is powered from a 3 V supply, the AD7938/AD7939 have better dynamic performance with an $V{\rm DD}$ of 5 V while still being able to interface directly to 3 V processors.
-Care should be taken to ensure $V{\rm DRIVE}$ does not exceed $V{\rm DD}$ by more than 0.3 V (see the Absolute Maximum Ratings section).
+For example, if the AD7938-6 is operated with an AV{DD} of 5 V and the V{DRIVE} pin is powered from a 3 V supply, the AD7938-6 has better dynamic performance with a V{DD} of 5 V while still being able to interface directly to 3 V processors.
+Care should be taken to ensure V{DRIVE} does not exceed V{DD} by more than 0.3 V (see the Absolute Maximum Ratings section).